 How do I find a flat if I don’t have a group?

 If you want to join a flat that is already established you can obtain a list vacancies that students have listed with the Student Accommodation Centre. this is available online or as a printed list at the Centre.
 This is easier than starting a new flat especially for your first year or if you are new to Dunedin.
 Some flats have several vacancies.
-You should check that you and prospective flatmates share similar attitudes to budget, cleanliness, quiet times, etc. If you want to form a group to look for a flat you can record the details on a card file available at the Accommodation Office.
+You should check that you and prospective flatmates share similar attitudes to budget, cleanliness, quiet times, etc. If you want to form a group to look for a flat you can record the details on a card file available at the Student Accommodation Centre.

 What equipment is in the flats?